 A warm welcome awaits you at The Old Brick Kilns, a campsite in North Norfolk, just 8 miles from the coast.
 Sitting a short distance off the A148 that runs between Holt and Fakenham, it is well connected and the perfect base from which to explore the area.

-It is an award winning campsite and is proud to feature in the Top 100 Sites Guide 2016.
+It is an award-winning caravan and camping park and is proud to have been regional winner of the Top 100 Sites Guide in 2017 and 2018.
 This go-to guide for campsites in the UK is compiled every year by the expert teams at Practical Caravan and Practical Motorhome magazines and this website, Caravan Sitefinder, with a view to bringing the best campsites in the UK together in one place.
 Our 5 star facilities make it popular with all visitors who return year after year.

 Set in 13 acres of picturesque Norfolk countryside, the park is set on three levels and has a spacious, rural feel to it.
 There are 60 all-weather, hardstanding servied pitches and also five premier pitches in an area of the campsite that is also a Caravan Club Certificated Location.